soilwise-he/SoilWise-documentation/tech/docs/technical_components/data_publication_support.md

 ## Introduction
 ### Overview and Scope

+This suite of tools is designed to support soil data and knowledge publishers, targeting selected challenges, and ensuring that the published data adheres to FAIR principles (Findable, Accessible, Interoperable, Reusable).

+The design of these components reflects an understanding of the practical limits and needs of FAIRification of soil data.
+We recognise the specific challenges in soil data findability and interoperability, including open formats, standardisation, and annotation of soil properties in metadata.

 At the moment, SoilWise supports data publishers with the following tools:

 - [DOI Resolution Widget](#doi-resolution-widget)